 It is the responsibility of the event requestor/organizer to ensure appropriate setup details and services have been arranged and confirmed for their event.
 The reservations office does not help with, or provide event planning.

-New reservations and requests must be submitted at least 5 business days in advance, with large events submitted no later than 10 business days in advance.
+New reservations and requests must be submitted at least 10 business days in advance.

 Events scheduled outside of working hours may be subject to overtime fees.
 Rooms are to be used "as-is" outside of business hours unless other arrangements have been made and confirmed with the reservations office and Physical Plant.